SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 # docker-compose-based Timescale + Grafana

-Assuming you have docker installed, you can start Postgres/Timescale and Grafana, with the correct tables set up in Timescale and the appropriate dashboards just run `locust-compose up`:
+Assuming you have docker installed you can just run `locust-compose up`.
+It will give you a timescale witht the

 ```
 ~ locust-compose up